dabit3/appsync-auth-and-unauth/README.md

 ## AWS AppSync - Authenticated & Unauthenticated Users

+> AWS AppSync now supports multiple authentication types!
+To learn more about how this works, check out the launch post [here](https://aws.amazon.com/blogs/mobile/using-multiple-authorization-types-with-aws-appsync-graphql-apis/).

 Using the following steps, you can allow both Authenticated & Unauthenticated access to your AWS AppSync API:

 1. Create an Amplify project